Lime has today announced a LimeSDR and LimeSDR Mini companion board that extends the range to a 10 GHz maximum.

 Just 150 are being made available during the remaining 5 days of the LimeSDR Mini campaign and have been announced as a thank you to the campaign’s backers.

 The $299 LimeSDR already has a 100 kHz to 3.8 GHz range, with 2 x 2 MIMO ; the carrier-grade LimeSDR QPCIe doubles this capacity with 4 x 4 MIMO.
 While the smaller, $139 LimeSDR Mini sister-board has a 10 MHz to 3.5 GHz range with SISO.

 Lime has published the board design and firmware sources to GitHub, along with the LMS8 Suite host software, an LMS8001 PLL Simulator, and documentation for the initial versions of the LMS8001 IC.

-The combined boards support virtually any type of wireless, be it utility wireless, IoT, and wireless – including some 5G bands.
+The combined boards support virtually any type of wireless, be it utility wireless, IoT, and cellular wireless – including some 5G bands.

 The platform offers the freedom of an intelligent and inherently flexible device for manipulating wireless signals.
 LimeSDR solutions are programmable and based on open source technologies with an extensive community of developers, offering the potential to democratise wireless communications and enable global wireless connectivity.

 To register for details of the new campaign, or receive technical specifications, please visit the Crowd Supply LimeSDR Mini page.